wercker/java-flight-recorder/README.md

 Global parameters:

 * `timeout`
 <br>If the application or load driver have not finished after the specified number of seconds, then they will be terminated.
+Append the letter `s` to indicate seconds, `m` to indicate minutes, `h` to indicate hours, or `d` to indicate days.

 Parameters that describe the application under test: